High-Density Crosslinked Polyethylene (XLPE)

 - Unlike carbon and stainless steel, XLPE has very broad chemical resistance capabilities without the need for high-cost coatings.

-- XLPE requires limited routine inspection per the latest online PPC Installation Guide .
+- XLPE requires limited routine inspection per the latest online Installation, Operation, and Maintenance Manual .

 - XLPE is a cost-effective solution to high-priced alloys.